home-assistant/home-assistant.io/source/_integrations/airq.markdown

 Virus Index uses CO2 as a proxy for potential aerosol load and can be seen as an indicator of ventilation sufficiency (0 %: insufficient ventilation, 100 %: all fine).

 Virtual sensors "Relative Pressure" and "Virus Index" are introduced in firmware v1.80.0 but deactivated by default.
-Users can activate them in the air-Q mobile application under "Advanced settings".
+You can activate them in the air-Q mobile application under "Advanced settings".